wpwing-dev/wpwing-table-of-contents-block/readme.txt

 == Frequently Asked Questions ==

-= How do I change the TOC heading 'Table of Contents' to some other words? =
+= How do I change the TOC heading "WPWing Table of Contents Block" to some other words? =

-Hide the headline in the sidebar options of "WPWing Table of Contents Block" and add your own heading.
+Hide the headline in the sidebar options of "WPWing Table of Contents Block".
+Now add the core heading block before the "WPWing Table of Contents Block".

-= How do I add a background color to "WPWing Table of Contents Block" using Gutenberg groups? =
+= How do I add a background color to "WPWing Table of Contents Block"? =

-Select the block and select "group" in the context menu.
+Use Gutenberg groups and add "WPWing Table of Contents Block" in it.
 Apply "background color", "link color" and "text color" to this group.
 "WPWing Table of Contents Block" will inherit these styles.
-You would like to use this styled "WPWing Table of Contents Block" group next time you write a post?
+Would you like to use this styled "WPWing Table of Contents Block" group next time you write a post?
 Convert it to a reusable block.

 == Screenshots ==